Illustration: George Wylesol

 From a pan to a pad

 So, let’s walk through how this sound came to be, step-by-step.
-The first thing we’ll do after dropping this sample into Granulator is take a look at some key parameters and understand how they shape playback.
+The first thing we’ll do after dropping this sample into Granulator II is take a look at some key parameters and understand how they shape playback.
 Make sure to hook up this track to your keyboard or fill up a MIDI clip with some notes beforehand.

-This parameter controls both how often audio grains are being triggered and how long those grains are.
+This parameter controls both how often audio grains are being triggered, and how long those grains are.
 As you slowly turn up the Grain frequency, you can both see and hear the zone of playback shrink and the rate of playback increase.
-Higher values begin to approach the glitchy and frantic, and something like 130 Hz lets you essentially turn the sample into its own single-oscillator synth with a defined pitch.
+Higher values make things increasingly glitchy and frantic, and something like 130 Hz lets you essentially turn the sample into its own single-oscillator synth with a defined pitch.

-By moving the position forward, this transient fades away and we’re left with more of the sample’s decay tail, which is made up of all the resonating sounds from after the frying pan was hit.
-I’ve set the File Position to around 22 to capture the smoothest parts of the sample.
+By moving the position forward, this transient fades away and we’re left with more of the sample’s decay tail, which is made up of all the resonating sounds from after the pan was hit.
+For this example, I’ve set the File Position to around 22 to capture the smoothest parts of the sample.

-I was pretty conservative with this for my own sound, setting it to only 32 ms, but you can really have some fun here by increasing it way past that point in order to pick up little features from all across an input sample (you can even assign an LFO to control it).
+I was pretty conservative with this for my own sound, setting it to only 32 ms. That said, you can really have some fun here by increasing it way past that point in order to pick up little features from all across an input sample (you can even assign an LFO to control it).
 Seriously, it’s a blast.

 Envelopes, filters, and more